 “Evanston is a great city and this community has given me so much.
 I think it’s my obligation to give something back.
 I want to try to help as many people as I can.”

 We are very proud of Thomas for his accomplishments with this youth golf camp, and equally as proud to have him as a Youth on Course member.
-Our team was thrilled to be able to help Thomas get YOC memberships for all the participants in his golf camp.
+Our team is thrilled to be working with Thomas to provide Youth on Course memberships for all participants of his youth golf camp.